 Anti-diuretic hormone

-Anti-diuretic hormone acts to maintain blood pressure, blood volume and tissue water content by controlling the amount of water and hence the concentration of urine excreted by the kidney.
+Anti-diuretic hormone acts to maintain blood pressure, blood volume and salt levels in the blood by controlling the amount of urine excreted by the kidney.

 Alternative names for anti-diuretic hormone